oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 </project>
 ```

-At last we have the `persistence` module which will have a pom.xml like the one below, also pointing to the parent pom.xml that was first defined.
+At last, we have the `persistence` module which will have a `pom.xml` like the one below, also pointing to the parent pom.xml that was first defined.
 This one will have a dependency on `spring-data-mongo` as we'll be saving our data to a Mongo DB.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>